Stella Beck

 Stella Beck (born 25 September 1995) is a New Zealand professional basketball player.

 Early life

 Raised in Eastbourne, Hutt Valley, Beck attended Hutt Valley High School in Lower Hutt.

 Career

 Early years

 In 2012, Beck debuted in New Zealand's Women's Basketball Championship (WBC) for the Hutt Valley Flyers, earning Junior Player of the Year.
 She was named WBC MVP in 2013 and led Hutt Valley to the championship.
-She continued in the WBC in 2014 for the Capital Flyers.
+She continued in the WBC in 2014 for the Capital Flyers, helping them win the WBC plate final alongside Tegan Graham.

 College

 Beck played college basketball for the Saint Mary's Gaels between 2014 and 2018.